doppie-project/doppie-project.github.io/README.md

 ### Editorial workflow for CMS

-`admin/config.yml` has `publish_mode: editorial_workflow`, which means CMS saves create PR branches instead of direct commits.
+`admin/config.yml` uses `publish_mode: editorial_workflow`, which means CMS saves create PR branches instead of direct commits.
 Each content edit = one PR.
 When the editor clicks **Publish**, the PR merges to main → 1 deploy.

+**Known issue**: if a CMS entry seems to be stuck with a "SHA must identify a commit or a tree" error, the cause is typically a stale state reference.
+Fixes:
+1. Rename the entry's `name:` field in `admin/config.yml` (forces Decap to treat it as a fresh entry).
+2. As a fallback, disable + re-enable Git Gateway in Netlify Identity settings.

 ### Local development